gxwangdi/Leetcode/121-Best-Time-to-Buy-and-Sell-Stock/README.md

-Two pointers, one from left and another from right, and search for the max.
+Starting from left to right, keep the min element we have ever met, and get the biggest profit.

 Space O(1)   Time O(n)